 Knowing how to collect and present the appropriate evidence to show what is truly in the child’s best interest requires experience and knowledge of the family court system.
 It is a difficult process, but it is usually in a child’s best interests if the people in the child’s life can work together to create a safe and stable home.
 At Atticus Family Law, our focus is always on helping families resolve their legal issues favorably and quickly so they can move on with their lives.
 If you’d like to schedule a consultation with one of our family law attorneys, contact our office today.

 Imagine being in your late 60s, retired from work, and securing sole legal and physical custody of your 18-month-old granddaughter.
-About 10 years ago that’s exactly what we were able to persuade a judge to award our clients, Robert & Victoria*.
+About 10 years ago that’s exactly what we were able to persuade a judge to award our clients, Robert and Victoria*.

 The case started when our clients’ 40-year-old son, Bobby along with their grandchild’s mother, Erin, brought an adorable, chubby-cheeked little girl into the world.
 Quickly, our clients recognized three truths: